Skip Navigation

 By Car

-Tarred roads lead both north towards Francistown and Kasane and across the Kalahari to Namibia.
-Also, the road south towards the border with South Africa is tarred.
+Tarred roads lead both north towards Francistown and Kasane and west across the Kalahari to Namibia.
+Also, the roads both east and south towards the borders with South Africa is tarred.
 Rental cars are available in Gaborone, both downtown as well as on the airport.
-You need a 4wd if you are planning to drive on roads other than those mentioned above.

 By Bus